 In the HVAC world, “external static pressure” refers to any restrictions in the air delivery system that forces the fan to work harder.
 This restriction could be a filter, a half-closed damper, a bend in the ductwork that causes air to change direction or just the friction of the air rubbing against the ductwork itself.
 Some of these restrictions, such as the filters, are necessary and beneficial but the overall goal is to reduce external static pressure (ESP) as much as possible for optimal performance.

 In many instances, cultivators, facility managers and other operators like to duct their dehumidifiers into a room.
-But as they do, static-pressure increases are the result of ducting size, length and number of elbows causing a slowdown of air being able to pass through the system.
+As they do, static-pressure increases.
+This is a result of ducting size, length and number of elbows.
+This causes a slowdown of air being able to pass through the system.
 A rule of thumb with Quest units is usually a max of 25 feet of ducting on the supply and return.
-A 90-degree elbow can be the equivalent of 5 linear feet of ducting as it contributes to static pressure.
+In addition, a 90-degree elbow can be the equivalent of 5 linear feet of ducting as it contributes to static pressure.
 Greater static pressures can decrease the performance capacity of the equipment.